LucasWeb2016/TranslationsExtraBundle/README.md

 - **default_format (string, required)** : Format to be used by default in new files created by this bundle.
 Valid values are 'xml', 'yaml' and 'php'
 - **default_locale (string, required)** : Default locale in your symfony project.
 (Ex. 'en' or 'fr')
-- **other_locale (array, required)** : Array with other locales used in your project (Ex.  ['en','fr'].
+- **other_locales (array, required)** : Array with other locales used in your project (Ex.  ['en','fr'].
 This can be an empty array if you want to use this Bundle only for your default locale.
 This configuration is required, but can be an empty array if no other locales.
-- **domains (array, required)** : Array with domains that will be accesible by this bundle. "messages" and "validator" are default domains in Symfony.
+- **domains (array, required)** : Array with domains that will be accesible by this bundle. "messages" and "validators" are default domains in Symfony.
-- **main_folder (string, required)** : Main folder where translations files are stored.
+- **main_folder (string, required)** : Main folder where translation files are stored.
 - **yandex_api_key (string, optional)** : Yandex Translate API key from [here](http://api.yandex.com/key/form.xml?service=trnsl) .
 If configured, Yandex Translation will be activated.

 # How to use this bundle